 If God were to control and direct every single thing in the universe right down to the smallest details, the universe would be a mere extension of God.
 It would be part of God.
 It would be God.

-There would still be no other being for God to love and be in relationship with.
+There would still be no other beings for God to love and be in relationship with.

 So God created beings that can act on their own initiative, from a freedom that is a core part of their being.
 God created beings that God doesn’t entirely control because God doesn’t want to control everything.
 Instead, God wants to be in a relationship with the beings God has created.